James Tracy (historian)

-James Donald Tracy is an American historian.
+James Donald Tracy (born 1938) is an American historian.
 With Heiko A. Oberman, he was co-founder of the Journal of Early Modern History, and editor from 1999 through 2010.
 He has served as president of the Sixteenth Century Society and Conference, the Society for Reformation Research, and the American Catholic Historical Association.
 At the University of Minnesota, he was associate dean of the College of Liberal Arts, chaired the Department of History, and held the Union Pacific Chair in Early Modern History from 2001 to 2004.
 Upon his retirement, Tracy was granted emeritus status.
 Among early modernists he is known for his contributions to an unusual range of research areas.

 Early life and education

 Tracy was born in 1938 in St. Louis, Missouri.
 He received his BA from Saint Louis University, and a MA from the University of Notre Dame and another from Johns Hopkins University, before receiving his PhD. from Princeton University in Renaissance and Reformation History.
 He married Suzanne K. Swan, M.D. in 1997, and has three children from his first marriage.